JTRYI/GuardTrack-Application/README.md

 GuardTrack addresses the pressing issue of unauthorized access, potential theft, and safety concerns within parked cars.
 Car owners often face challenges related to the security and well-being of their vehicles, especially in scenarios where they are unable to physically inspect the car's interior.

-## How was it Built/Simulated?
+## How was it Build/Simulated?
-Built and Simulated with AWS Services and React
+Built and Simulated with AWS Services and React. <br/>
 This Repository/Application works with "GuardTrack-IoT-Devices" Repository for the Simulation to Work.

 ## AWS Services Used